Sunak to chair emergency meeting as Israel conflict intensifies

 At least 700 people have reportedly been killed in Israel and more than 400 have died in Gaza, as fighting continues.

-Rishi Sunak will hold a Cobra meeting later on Monday after days of escalating violence in Israel and Gaza following the attack by Hamas.
+Rishi Sunak is holding a Cobra meeting to discuss the situation in Israel after days of escalating violence following the attack by Hamas.

 Around 50,000 to 60,000 British nationals are believed to be in either Israel and Gaza, the Government estimates, amid concerns for their safety following the latest upsurge in violence in the region.